vinhboy/CGI-POC/README.md

 **f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API;**

 All communication with the middle tier was done using REST API.
-Middle Tier exposes the REST API using JAX RX and is documented in Swagger.
+Middle Tier exposes the REST API using JAX RX and is documented in [Swagger](https://app.mycalerts.com/swagger).

 **g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;**

 As part of our usability testing, we tested for [508 and WCAG 2.0 compliance.](https://github.com/CGI-Zahid/CGI-POC/tree/integration/README_Evidence/UI-UX/Usability%20Testing/508%20Compliance)  We used automated testing to test for readability and low vision.
 We addressed errors as part of our backlog process.
 Other testing results were evaluated to determine which to add to the backlog and ones that did not apply to our prototype.

+We used ACTF aDesigner

 **h.
 Created or used a design style guide and/or a pattern library;**